KTGX

-KTGX (106.1 MHz "The Twister") is a commercial FM radio station licensed to Owasso, Oklahoma, and serving the Tulsa metropolitan area.
-It airs a country music format and is owned by iHeartMedia, Inc. The studios are in the BancFirst building at the southwest corner of 71st Street and Yale Avenue in Southeast Tulsa.
+KTGX (106.1 MHz "The Twister") is a commercial FM radio station licensed to Owasso, Oklahoma, United States, and serving the Tulsa metropolitan area.
+It airs a country music format and is owned by iHeartMedia.
+The studios are in the BancFirst building at the southwest corner of 71st Street and Yale Avenue in Southeast Tulsa.
 In morning drive time it carries the nationally syndicated Bobby Bones Show.
 Local DJs include Karla Cantrell, Natalie Cash and Kasper.
 Overnight, the station carries After Midnight with Granger Smith.

 KTGX has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations in the U.S. The transmitter is on East 340 Road in Talala, Oklahoma.

 HD programming

 KTGX broadcasts using HD Radio technology.
 The HD2 digital subchannel was originally called "Christmas 93.5" playing Christmas music.
 It was also simulcast on FM translator K228BR at 93.5 MHz.
 It later became "93.5 Chrome FM" playing Oldies.

 On November 3, 2017, KTGX-HD2 dropped its oldies format and returned to Christmas music, branded again as "Christmas 93.5".

 On January 24, 2018, "Christmas 93.5" was dropped and "93.5 The Jet" was launched with a classic rock format.

 On September 9, 2024, KTGX-HD2 changed their format from classic rock to a simulcast of conservative talk-formatted KAKC 1300 AM Tulsa, branded as "93.5/1300 The Patriot".